LeoColomb/dispoflare/README.md

 > Please pay attention to all the steps involved in the installation process.

 > [!Note]
-> First deployement can be a bit tricky.
+> First deployment can be a bit tricky.
 If you face any problem, don't hesitate to open an issue.

 - Authorize Workers to use your GitHub account.
 - Enter your **Account ID** (from the previous section)